 An operational close call is defined as any unsafe act (formerly termed irregular working) or unsafe condition that in different circumstances could have led to an accident or personal injury or could have resulted in damage to property or equipment.
 These are occasions where no one was hurt or nothing was damaged, but this is more by chance than by the application of systemic controls.

 This measure comprises the number of incidents of operational close calls (OCCs) that introduce significant risk to the railway (categorised as potentially significant and potentially severe) based on an evaluation of their actual or potential consequence.

 Events categorised as potentially significant or potentially severe are attributed to one of the four categories of OCC.
-The OCC category with the largest proportion of potentially significant and potentially severe events continues to be protection, although the MAA of protection events has reduced by 47 per cent in the last year.
+The OCC category with the largest proportion of potentially significant and potentially severe events is protection incidents.

 Whilst the number of potentially significant and severe incidents has increased this year, it must be noted that the number of unranked events has decreased by 43%.